 You do not lose your work authorization simply because your EAD is lost or stolen.
 Hopefully, you made a photocopy of your card (or your employer or school has a copy) to prove that you remain eligible to work.

 Additionally, your DACA approval notice from USCIS is sufficient proof to show immigration and other authorities that you have DACA status and should be protected from deportation during the two-year authorization period.

-Whether or not you should apply for a replacement work permit card depends how much time you have remaining in DACA status.
+If at some point an end date is declared for the DACA program, then whether or not you should apply for a replacement work permit card depends how much time you have remaining in DACA status.
 Timing is key!

 Submitting an Application for Replacement Work Permit Will Not Extend Your DACA Status or Work Authorization

 Be aware that applying for a replacement work permit will not extend your DACA status or the period of work authorization that you were granted.

 For example, if your EAD is due to expire in June 2021, and you lose your EAD in April 2021, it is not worth it to apply for a replacement card, since it will most likely take longer than two months to process a replacement work permit request.

 Also, if you are already employed, you do not need to inform your employer that you lost your card.
 It should already have your work permit and length of authorized employment on file.

 In this situation, paying an additional fee for a replacement EAD does not make much sense.

 You Can File a New Form I-765 Application to Replace Your Work Permit